SyncfusionExamples/OCR-csharp-examples/Perform-OCR-Azure-Vision/README.md

 ```

-5. Create a new class named [AzureExternalOcrEngine](Perform-OCR-Azure-Vision/AzureExternalOcrEngine.cs) to get the image stream from PerformOCR method and process the image stream with an external engine.
+Step 5: Create a new class named [AzureExternalOcrEngine](Perform-OCR-Azure-Vision/AzureExternalOcrEngine.cs) to get the image stream from PerformOCR method and process the image stream with an external engine.
 It returns the OCRLayoutResult for the image.

-N> Provide a valid subscription key and endpoint to work with Azure computer vision.
+> Provide a valid subscription key and endpoint to work with Azure computer vision.

 ```csharp